Quadripoint: Jamaica

 Four parishes of Jamaica, namely Clarendon, Manchester, Saint Ann, and Trelawny, meet at a quadripoint.

 Kazakhstan–Russia

 A quadripoint is created by Saratov Oblast, Samara Oblast, and Orenburg Oblast from the Russian side of the border and West Kazakhstan Region from the Kazakhstani side.

 Kenya

 At on A2 Road at Sagana Bridge, next to Tana River Hydro-Power Station, and referred as Ha Thamaki (Kikuyu for Place where you can get fish), there is a quadripoint of four counties: Machakos County, Embu County, Kirinyaga County and Murang'a County.

+Also purported on a road bridge, tho one that crosses the Sondu River, a quadripoint of four other counties, namely, Homa Bay, Kericho, Kisumu, and Nyamira.